acetaminophen, dichloralphenazone, and isometheptene (cont.)

 IN THIS ARTICLE

-What should I discuss with my healthcare provider before taking acetaminophen, dichloralphenazone, and isometheptene?
+What should I discuss with my healthcare provider before taking acetaminophen, dichloralphenazone, and isometheptene (Epidrin, Midrin, Migquin, Migragesic IDA)?

-Do not take this medication if you have taken a monoamine oxidase inhibitor (MAOI) such as furazolidone (Furoxone), isocarboxazid (Marplan), phenelzine (Nardil), selegiline (Eldepryl, Emsam), or tranylcypromine (Parnate) in the last 14 days.
-Dangerous side effects could result.
+Do not take this medicine if you have used an MAO inhibitor such as furazolidone (Furoxone), isocarboxazid (Marplan), phenelzine (Nardil), rasagiline (Azilect), selegiline (Eldepryl, Emsam, Zelapar), or tranylcypromine (Parnate) in the last 14 days.
+A dangerous drug interaction could occur, leading to serious side effects.

 You should not take this medication if you are allergic to acetaminophen (Tylenol), dichloralphenazone, isometheptene, or chloral hydrate (Somnote), or if you have: